tedgusek/marvelFights/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 # marvelFights

+This app is built using the Maervel API to interact with their database of characters.
+It is still in Beta.
+It also utilizes the power of OpenAI to create fictional Battole descriptions and create imagery of these battles.
+This App is also still in Beta and will continue to be iterated on to create a more well rounded user experience of bringing the debates of who would win into the digital realm.

+To contribute to this repository, feel free to reach out!